yubessy/example-kustomize-cronjob-multiple-schedule/README.md

 # example-kustomize-cronjob-multiple-schedule

-Example kustomization to generate multiple cronjobs from template using multibase.
+Example kustomization to generate multiple cronjobs from one common template.

 Run: